Metro Maples - Shantung Maples and

 any maple) that I have ever seen, and was

-selected from among the twenty-two thousand seedlings I have grown.
+selected from among the twenty-three thousand seedlings I have grown.
 It

 also has a near perfect leaf shape that makes a more elegant and